danielsogl/awesome-cordova-plugins/README.md

 Spent way too long diagnosing an issue only to realize a plugin wasn't firing or installed?
 Ionic Native lets you know what the issue is and how you can resolve it.

+## Plugin Missing?
+Let us know or submit a PR!
+Take a look at [the Developer Guide](https://github.com/driftyco/ionic-native/blob/master/DEVELOPER.md) for more on how to contribute. :heart:

 # Credits

 Tim Lancina - [@timlancina](http://twitter.com/timlancina)